Deduplication

 , orpath

-From this point forward, redundant events received on the connection are removed before delivery.
+Redundant events received on the connection are now removed before delivery.

 Edit a deduplication rule

-Editing a deduplication rule changes how redundant events are detected.
+Edit a deduplication rule to change how redundant events are detected.

 - Open the connection rules configuration.